fusioncharts/dev_centre_docs/getting-started/django/your-first-chart-using-django.md

 ### Convert tabular data into JSON/XML format

 Now that you have the tabular data ready, it's time to convert it into JSON/XML format, as FusionCharts accepts data in JSON or XML format.
-The converted format will look as shown below:
+The converted format is shown below:

 {% embed_data getting-started-your-first-widget.js %}

 ### Create an instance for the gauge

-In this step, we will create an object for the chart type as **angularGauge** using FusionCharts class constructor, set the width and height (in pixels or %), and finally specify the data for the chart as string.
+In this step, we will create an object for the chart type as **angularGauge** using FusionCharts class constructor, set the width and height (in pixels or %), and finally specify the data for the chart as a string.

 The code to create an instance of the gauge is given below: